-- Keeping Children Safe in Education 2022 Part 1 or Annex A
+- Keeping Children Safe in Education 2024 Part 1

-- Staff Code of Conduct
+- Staff Code of Conduct The St James's Way

 - Safeguarding & Child Protection policy

-- Behaviour policy

 Roles and Responsibilities of Volunteers, Work experience and Students:

 A member of the Safeguarding team will explain to volunteers, work experience and students the responsibility of reporting any concerns about children's safety and welfare to the DSL.
 Further, they will be briefed on the required policies which include code of conduct, behaviour, safeguarding and child protection and the confidentiality standards that we expect from all in our school.